This information will help you get ready for your stereotactic core breast biopsy.Back to top

 After the area is numb, your radiologist will make a small incision (surgical cut) in your breast and insert a thin needle.
 They will leave the needle in place while more images are taken.
 This is to be sure the needle is in the correct spot.
 Your radiologist will remove samples of tissue.
-The samples will be sent to the Pathology Department to see if they contain cancer.
+The samples will be sent to the Pathology Department to check them for cancer.

-Your radiologist will leave a small marker at the area of your incision to help your doctor identify the biopsied area.
-You will not be able to feel this marker.
-Your radiologist will then put Steri-StripsTM (thin pieces of paper tape) over your incision.Back to top
+Your radiologist will leave a small marker at the area of your incision to help your doctor see where you had your biopsy.
+You won’t be able to feel this marker.
+Your radiologist will then put Steri-Strips™ (thin pieces of paper tape) over your incision.Back to top

 After Your Procedure